taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Suddenly, the trees are full of rambunctious Automata children and many of their animal companions.
 They are chase each other through the branches as they pass a [peteca](https://en.wikipedia.org/wiki/Peteca) back and forth, reveling in the twists and jumps and turns they are able to incorporate into their movement.
 Amongst them is Min, who hits the peteca with a [Meia Lua de Compasso](https://youtu.be/IiLqVCyyoPs), foot making solid impact with the weighted fabric bottom, one hand on a tree trunk and body practically horizontal while mid-air.
 Wrapped and secured to Min's back is a large [bojagi](en.wikipedia.org/wiki/Bojagi).

 A very tiny Automata child shrieks with excitement as the peteca comes towards him.
 He eyeballs the peteca like a hawk, his gaze never wavering.
-He winds up his arm, ready to smack the peteca back towards Min...when he takes one too many steps backwards and practically throws himself backwards off the tree branch.
+He winds up his arm, ready to smack the peteca back towards Min...and just as he hits the flying packet of feathers, he takes one too many steps backwards and practically throws himself backwards off the tree branch.

 Automata child: **"Aaaaaaaaaahaahahahahahahaha!"**